Deep-MI/fsqc/README.md

 '--outlier-table' argument.
 This requires a custom csv table with headers `label`, `upper`, and `lower`, where `label` indicates a column of anatomical names.
-It can be a subset and the order is arbitrary, but naming must exactly match the nomenclature of the 'aseg.stats' file. `upper` and `lower` are user- specified upper and lower bounds.
+It can be a subset and the order is arbitrary, but naming must exactly match the nomenclature of the 'aseg.stats' and/or '[lr]h.aparc.stats' file.
+If cortical parcellations are included in the outlier table for a comparison with aparc.stats values, the labels must have a 'lh.' or 'rh.' prefix. file.
+`upper` and `lower` are user-specified upper and lower bounds.

 The main csv table will be appended with the following summary variables, and more detailed output about will be saved as csv tables in the 'outliers'